-The Coronation Gardens were created as a community garden in 1938, to celebrate King George VI's Coronation.
-After being neglected and underused over the years, regeneration of the gardens is being carried out as a partnership between the Rotary Club of Penrith, (to celebrate the centenary of Rotary International), and Eden District Council with funding from the Heritage Lottery Fund (HLF) and Eden District Council.
+The Coronation Garden was created as a community garden in 1938, to celebrate King George VI's Coronation.
+After being neglected and underused over the years, regeneration of the garden has been carried out as a partnership between the Rotary Club of Penrith, (to celebrate the centenary of Rotary International), and Eden District Council with funding from the Heritage Lottery Fund (HLF) and Eden District Council.

 William Wordsworth, the poet, attended the school in the Tudor house near Saint Andrew's Church.
-A leaflet detailing Wordsworth's connections with the town is available at theTourist Information Centre
+A leaflet detailing Wordsworth's connections with the town is available at Penrith Tourist Information Centre

-Samuel Plimsoll spent 10 years of his childhood in Penrith.
+Samuel Plimsoll (1824-1898) spent 10 years of his childhood in Penrith.
 He was influential in the passing of the Merchant Shipping Act of 1876 and the painting of 'Plimsoll lines' on ships, to prevent overloading